On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Main Results

 $\square$ \end{thm}

-By comparing Scheme~A and the combination of the novel converse bound in Theorem~\ref{thm:K user converse} and the converse bound for shared-link caching without privacy in~\cite{indexcodingcaching2020}, we can characterize the order optimality of Scheme~A under the constraint of uncoded cache placement and user collusion (the proof can be found in Appendix~\ref{sec:order optimality K users}). \begin{thm}[Order optimality for the $\Ksf$-user system] For the $(\Ksf,\Nsf)$ D2D private caching system with a trusted server where $\Nsf \geq \Ksf $, Scheme~A is order optimal under the constraint of uncoded cache placement and user collusion, within a factor of $18$ (numerical simulations suggest $27/2$).
+By comparing Scheme~A in Theorem~\ref{thm:SchemeA} and the combination of the new converse bound in Theorem~\ref{thm:K user converse} and the converse bound for shared-link caching without privacy in~\cite{indexcodingcaching2020}, we can characterize the order optimality of Scheme~A under the constraint of uncoded cache placement and user collusion in all parameter regimes (the proof can be found in Appendix~\ref{sec:order optimality K users}). \begin{thm}[Order optimality for the $\Ksf$-user system] For the $(\Ksf,\Nsf)$ D2D private caching system where $\Nsf \geq \Ksf $, Scheme~A in Theorem~\ref{thm:SchemeA} is order optimal to within a factor of $18$ (numerical simulations suggest $27/2$) under the constraint of uncoded cache placement and user collusion.

 $\square$ \end{thm}